nuclearsecrecy/bmfontconvert/README.md

 The "normal" way to do this kind of thing is to convert a TrueType font to a Bitmap Text font with [BMFont](https://www.angelcode.com/products/bmfont/).
 I find this really tedious when trying to make Bitmap Fonts for pixel-art games, because it is usually overkill and also requires a lot of fine-tuning for the final XML output.
 I am also using this for very small fonts like the ones created by BitFontMaker2.

 This tool was developed by [Alex Wellerstein](https://github.com/nuclearsecrecy) in 2024-2025 for his own use.
 You are free to use it however you want.
-I do not claim any copyright on it.
+I do not claim any copyright on it or its output.
 It is provided for your use with no warranties, guarantees, etc. Use at your own risk.
-I have no connection to the creators of BitFontMaker2 or Phaser.
-It does not take full advantange of the Bitmap Text file format -- it just tries to get the job done.
-So each font is assumed to have a single page, using all channels, etc.
+I have no connection to the creators of BitFontMaker2, BMFont, or Phaser.

 ## Using the tool